It’s Time to Reform the Housing Finance System

-The housing finance system needs to be put on a more sustainable path so that creditworthy borrowers will have access to prudent and affordable mortgage credit well into the future, and taxpayers are better shielded from housing related credit risks.
+The housing finance system needs to be put on a more sustainable path so that creditworthy borrowers will have access to prudent and affordable mortgage credit well into the future and so that taxpayers are better shielded from housing related credit risks.
 Private mortgage insurance (MI) already plays a critical role in providing access to mortgage credit and protecting taxpayers, and is an essential part of a smooth transition and any future housing finance system, consistent with the following principles for reform:

 - Private capital should be the preferred method to minimize taxpayer risk, primarily through loan-level credit enhancement that is well capitalized and available throughout all housing market cycles.